Once you decide to discard these products, or no longer have a use for them, they become Hazardous Household Waste (HHW).

 Variety – when shopping, seek safer or less hazardous VARIETIES whenever possible.
 There are a number of environmentally safe product varieties appearing on the market.
 Remember that the decision buyers make, affects the way manufacturers design products!

-Only buy small amounts – Reducing HHW can make a big difference.
+Only buy small amounts – Reducing the amount of HHW discarded can make a big difference.
 Make sure you know how much you need for the job and ONLY buy this amount so that it’s all used up and no HHW is generated.

 Inform – inform your neighbours, family and friends, local charities and community organisations that you have spare or leftover HHW products that they may be able to use.